-Certain terms of the Pooling and Servicing Agreement regarding the master servicer's and the special servicer's removal, replacement, resignation or transfer as master servicer and special servicer are described under "-Resignation, Removal and Replacement of Servicers; Transfer of Servicing Duties" and "-Rights Upon Event of Default" below.
-The master servicer's and the special servicer's rights and obligations as master servicer and special servicer with respect to indemnification, and certain limitations on their liability as master servicer and special servicer under the Pooling and Servicing Agreement, are described under "-Liability of the Servicers" and "-Certain Indemnities" below.
+Certain terms of the Pooling and Servicing Agreement regarding the special servicer's removal, replacement, resignation or transfer as special servicer are described under "-Resignation, Removal and Replacement of Servicers; Transfer of Servicing Duties" and "-Rights Upon Event of Default" below.
+The special servicer's rights and obligations as special servicer with respect to indemnification, and certain limitations on the special servicer's liability as special servicer under the Pooling and Servicing Agreement, are described under "-Liability of the Servicers" and "-Certain Indemnities" below.